Koli people: Maratha Empire

-The Kolis of Maharashtra, joined the Maratha Army during the reign of Chhatrapati Shivaji of Maratha Empire. the Kolis also served in the Maratha navy of Shivaji and grand admiral of Maratha Navy was manned by Koli chieftain Kanhoji Angre who was knowns as Shivaji of Sea and the army warriors were manned by Koli commander Tanaji Malusare. the Kolis formed the important Mavala army of Shivaji at Shivneri Fort in Junnar.
-A Koli chief named Laya Patil who was fleet chief in Maratha navy was honoured by Shivaji with the title of Sarpatil for his courageous attack at Janjira.

-In 1665, under Shivaji, The Koli soldiers played an important role on the fort of Purandar fort during the siege of Diler Khan.
+When Shivaji began his revolt against Mughal sultanates, the Kolis were among the first to join him under the leadership of the Khemirao Sarnaik.
+The Kolis of Maharashtra joined the Maratha Army during the reign of Shivaji.
+The Kolis also served in the Maratha navy.
+The grand admiral of Maratha Navy was manned by Koli chieftain Kanhoji Angre, which earnt him the title Shivaji of the Sea.
+The army warriors were manned by Koli commander Tanaji Malusare.
+The Kolis formed the important Mavala army of Shivaji at the Shivneri Fort in Junnar.
+A Koli chief named Laya Patil who was the fleet chief in the Maratha navy was honoured by Shivaji with the title of Sarpatil for his courageous attack at Janjira.
+In 1665, under Shivaji, Koli soldiers played an important role during the battle of Purandar.

-When Shivaji began his revolt against Muslim sultanates, the Kolis were among the first to join him under the leadership of the Khemirao Sarnaik and they played a leading role in Swarajya.

 Deccan Sultanate

-The Kolis of Maharashtra, served in the Deccan sultanates, the Kolis served in Bahmani sultanate as fortkeepers and the Sultans of Bahamani sultanate respected the Koli officers with the title of Sardar and the Ahmednagar sultanate conferred the good positions for Kolis such as Sardar and Mansabdar.
+The Kolis of Maharashtra, served in the Deccan sultanates.
+They also served in the Bahmani sultanate as fortkeepers and the Sultans respected the Koli officers with the title of Sardar.
+The Ahmednagar sultanate conferred important positions to Kolis such as Sardar and Mansabdar.

 Gujarat Sultanate

-The Kolis of Gujarat served in the royal army of Gujarat Sultanate during the reign of Bahadur Shah and Kolis attacked the Mughal Sultan Humayun in the defence of Gujarat sultan Bahadur Shah and looted the Mughal army of Humayun at the Gulf of Khambhat.
+The Kolis of Gujarat served in the royal army of Gujarat Sultanate during the reign of Bahadur Shah.
+Kolis attacked the Mughal emperor Humayun in the defence of Gujarat sultan Bahadur Shah and looted the Mughal army at the Gulf of Khambhat.